pablofanx/Crypto-/README.md

 The paradox is that freedom in crypto is absolute — and so is the responsibility.
 There are no reversals, no support lines to call, no safety nets.
 Just code, keys, and consequences.

 The ones who truly understand crypto are not the ones watching charts all day — they are the ones who understand what it means to own something that cannot be taken away.
+YEs